 Can I Resign From My Nursing Job via Email?

-If you resign via email, maintain a professional tone and follow up with your supervisor to learn about any additional steps you must take to complete the resignation.
+If you resign via email, maintain a professional tone and follow up with your supervisor to learn about additional steps you must take to complete the resignation.